 Illicit drugs: increasingly concerned about ecstasy, cocaine, and heroin abuse; drugs arrive in country from Lebanon and, increasingly, from Jordan; money-laundering center.

-(End of excerpt from the CIA World FactBook text.)
+[ End of text copy (excerpt) from the CIA World FactBook text. ]

 Hebrew Language Learning Pack (Updated).